 Current MFT students may want to add-on the School Counseling Credential curriculum (PPS credential).
+See curriculum on page 91.

 Graduates of the Marriage and Family Therapy program may choose to obtain the School Counseling Credential curriculum (PPS credential) within ten (10) years of degree conferral.
-See School Counseling program description, curriculum and requirements.
+See School Counseling program description and requirements.